GoogleCloudPlatform/java-docs-samples/dataflow/flex-templates/kafka_to_bigquery/README.md

 # Note: If the project name has `:` in it that signifies a project within an
 # organization (e.g. `example.com:project-id`), replace those with `/` so that
-# the Kafa image can be found appropriately.
+# the Kafka image can be found appropriately.

 # Build the Kafka server image into Container Registry.
 gcloud builds submit --tag $KAFKA_IMAGE kafka/